 VSAM is a unique disk storage system that is short for Virtual Storage Access System.
 This is used in various applications for managing different types of data times at a time.
-Also, it is a highly secure form of the data storage system as it stores the disk records in a unique format that cannot be comprehended any other access methods.
-VSAM interview questions are generally based on the concept of this subject, discussion and the way you answer them.
+Also, it is a highly secure form of the data storage system as it stores the disk records in a unique format that cannot be comprehended by any other access methods.
+VSAM Interview Questions are generally based on the concept of this subject, discussion, and the way you answer them.
 These are mostly technical questions and this will discuss the most important VSAM Interview Questions.
 You will be facing both subjective and objective questions based on VSAM.
 So we will focus on VSAM interview questions and their answers.

 VSAM Interview Questions

 - 3) Explain about the file objects in VSAM?

 - 4) Differentiate between Control Interval (CI) and Control Area (CA).

 - 5) Explain the process in which flat files are converted into VSAM files.

 - 6) Differentiate between CI split and CA split.

 - 7) What are the information stored in CI?

 - 8) State the differences between VSAM and non-VSAM files.